Feeling lonely in a relationship is like..

-But in reality they are insecure, unhappy, shallow and broken from inside.
+But in reality, they are insecure, unhappy, shallow and broken from the inside.

 What happens we feel lonely in a relationship?

-One of the main reasons of loneliness is feeling of disconnection from one’s partner.
+One of the main reasons for loneliness is the feeling of disconnection from one’s partner.

 The longer the person stays disconnected, the weaker the relationship becomes and before we realize loneliness starts to seep into our lives.